 Many of us go through life moving a mile a minute.
 We are so used to being busy, pushing through, and getting the job done.
 But what happens when you push and push, and all that pushing fails?

 You may have some high expectations for yourself.
 Chances are, you were the star athlete, the straight A student, the high achiever.
 Then, somewhere along the way, you were struck with a change in motivation or energy.
 And you may find that your usual “go-go-go” style isn’t working as well.

-You might feel that this means something about you.
-You may notice that you start to question yourself and your abilities.
-You may start having negative “self-talk,” talking down to yourself as you struggle to succeed.
+You might feel that this means something about you, and you might notice that you start to question yourself and your abilities.
+You could start having negative “self-talk,” talking down to yourself as you struggle to succeed.
 It is highly likely that you are trying, really hard – perhaps even harder than ever before – and you’re still struggling.

 How could this be happening?

 This struggle may be a sign that something more serious could be going on such as depression.
 Depression comes in all forms – and it doesn’t have to be you sleeping all day with the shades drawn planning on ways to end your life.
 It can be milder, changes in energy, irritability, loss of interest in activities you once enjoyed, a sense of going through life with the attitude of ‘what’s the point?’

 Before this change, you could power through many circumstances and found success on the other side.
 With this change, this may not be the case.
 We would argue that the “power through” approach is not working as well for you; NOT because there is a deficit within yourself, rather because the circumstances you are in are overwhelming you.
 “Circumstances” could be the fact that you may have a mental illness you didn’t have before.
 It could be anything from increased stress at work to social or financial issues.
 Or, it could be a combination of all the above!